RULE 12 - LAYOFF, RE-EMPLOYMENT, REINSTATEMENT, AND RESTORATION

 2. Park Board

-D. Demotion Resulting From Abolishment of Position
+C. Layoff Resulting From Abolishment of Position

 The following exceptions to the layoff procedures may be observed when applicable:

-C. Regardless of the official priority of layoff, an employee may be retained on an emergency basis for up to fourteen days longer to finish an assignment.
+B. Regardless of the official priority of layoff, an employee may be retained on an emergency basis for up to fourteen days longer to finish an assignment.

 A. They successfully completed a probationary period in that class;

-B. They resigned in good standing and not in lieu of discharge;
+B. They resigned in good standing;

 C. They requested reinstatement within two years of the resignation;

-D. They completed a satisfactory medical examination if the Human Resources Department determines that such an exam is necessary; and,
+D. They completed a satisfactory medical examination if the Human Resources Department determines that such an exam is necessary;

-A reinstated employee will, upon appointment, begin to accrue seniority rights, vacation eligibility, sick leave, and other Civil Service rights and benefits the same as any other new employee.
+A reinstated employee will, upon appointment, begin to accrue seniority vacation eligibility, sick leave, and other Civil Service rights and benefits the same as any other new employee.
 Except for a special provision relating to credit for vacation increments (See Rule 15), service prior to resignation will not be credited to a reinstated employee for purposes such as: fulfilling in-service time requirements for competing in promotional examinations, computing seniority in promotional examinations, determining order of layoffs, etc.

 A person who meets one of the following conditions may be restored to the bottom of an open list of eligible candidates, one time only, at the discretion of the Human Resources Department under the following circumstances: (CSC 3/14/02)